Auckland

 This course prepares students with the English skills necessary for academic study at senior school levels.
 The focus is on developing more advanced language skills required for academic writing and inquiry-based learning.
 In addition, students also learn the skills required for formal speaking and presenting.
 Students develop an understanding of the differences between every day language and academic language, and learn to language appropriate to each setting.
 This course also begins key preparation for success in the following course L3EAE, which is our EAP course focusing on university entrance.

-Students in Year 12 and 13 without the NCEA literacy co-requisite will need to take this course (Unless L2 or L3 English courses are considered appropriate).
+Students in Year 12 without the NCEA literacy co-requisite will need to take this course (unless L2 or L3 English courses are considered appropriate).
 Exemptions from this course are determined by Year Level Teams in consultation with the Head of English.

 Senior Numeracy